Vancelot11/panicscript/Design.md

 ## Introduction

 Panicscript is an imperative programming language with a focus on simplicity, transparency, and explicit intention.
-Syntax is meant to be straight forward and simple with very little hidden from the programmer.
+Syntax is meant to be straight forward and simple with very little abstracted away from the programmer.

 ## Design

 ### Core
-- [] Int
+- [X] Int
-- [] Boolean
+- [X] Boolean
-- [] Variables
+- [X] Variables
-- [] 'State' Control/Loop Structure
+- [X] 'State' Control/Loop Structure
-- [] Functions
+- [X] First-class Functions

 These features were chosen for core because they satisfy most commonly used programming tasks.

+Functions can be defined and called recursively.

 The 'State' control structure is a unique take on case or switch statements in other languages.
 State accepts an arbitrary list of expressions that return boolean values.
 These expressions are individually evaluated and a binary number is returned based on the result.
 This binary is used in the labels to decide which path execution should take.
 State also provides a looping construct.
 When a label is matched, an action keyword to determine behavior can be given at the end of the block.
 Available keywords are:

 - Reval			- Loops back to state and reevaluates expressions passed to State
 - Break			- Escapes State construct
 - Go [label]	- Jumps to label specified

 Omission of action keyword causes fall through to next label.

 Labels provided do not need to be exhaustive of all possible binary combinations.
 If the return does not match a label, the Default label is executed.
 If there is no Default label and the return has no label, execution continues.

 An example of the State control/loop structure,